 The Group trades electricity and natural gas in the Baltic States under the Elektrum brand.
 The Group is one of the leading energy traders in the Baltic States.
-In 2019, its market share accounted for about 23 per-cent of the Baltic electricity market.
+In 2020, its market share accounted for about 23 per-cent of the Baltic electricity market.

-The size of the Baltic electricity market was approximately 28 TWh in 2019.
-The largest market is Lithuania, with 12 TWh, followed by the Estonian market with 9 TWh and the Latvian market with 7 TWh.
+The size of the Baltic electricity market was approximately 27 TWh in 2020.
+The largest market is in Lithuania, with 12 TWh, followed by the Estonian market with 8 TWh and the Latvian market with 7 TWh.
 The Lithuanian market is also the largest Baltic market in terms of number of customers.
 The Estonian electricity market is the largest among the three Baltic countries measured by per capita electricity consumption.
 The relatively higher electricity consumption level in Estonia is explained by the country's substantial level of industrialization and a relatively higher number of homes heated with electricity.

-The Group is the electricity market leader in Latvia, holding 58 per-cent market share in 2019.
-The Group's market share in both Lithuania and Estonia was 11 per-cent in 2019.
+The Group is the electricity trade market leader in Latvia, holding 59 per-cent market share in 2020.
+The Group's market share in Estonia was 11 per-cent and in Lithuania - 10 per-cent in 2020.
 The Group's main competitor in the Baltic market is Eesti Energia AS, the market leader in Estonia.
 The market is more fragmented in Lithuania, where the Group is among the largest market players.

-The amount of electricity supplied by the Group in the Baltics was 6,505 GWh in 2019.
-The amount of electricity supplied outside Latvia represents more than one third of the total retail electricity trade, reaching 2,293 GWh in 2019.
+The amount of electricity supplied by the Group in the Baltics was 6,394 GWh in 2020.
+The amount of electricity supplied outside Latvia represents more than one third of the total retail electricity trade, reaching 2,159 GWh in 2020.

 With the liberalization of the natural gas market, in 2017, the Group commenced natural gas sales to customers in the Baltics.
-In 2019, natural gas retail sales of the Group amounted to 303 GWh, which is 2 times more than in 2018.
-The Group is the second largest natural gas consumer in the Baltics.
-The amount of natural gas consumed by the Group for its own use and sold to customers amounted to 7.1 TWh in 2019.
+In 2020, natural gas retail sales of the Group amounted to 516 GWh, which is almost 2 times more than in 2019.
+The increase in natural gas sales can be observed in all three Baltic States, due to the positive dynamics of the number of customers, especially in the segments of Latvian households and Lithuanian business customers.

 The Group's strategic goals envisage development of new products and services to complement the traditional ones and promote synergy with the current business lines and customer base.
 The products and services are designed for different consumption and usage patterns, so that each customer can choose the most suitable offer.
-Since 2017, the Group has provided Elektrum Smart House service, which allows for remote control of electricity and heating devices, and Elektrum Solar service, which allows for electricity generation using solar panels.
-In 2019, Elektrum e-shop, which offers electric appliances, including smart home appliances and solar panels, and the first Elektrum electrical vehicle fast charging stations were launched.
+The Group provides: Elektrum Solar service, which allows for electricity generation using solar panels; Elektrum electrical vehicle charging network; Elektrum Insured services; Elektrum e-shop, which offers electric appliances and other products and services.
+In 2020, Elektrum started construction projects for two solar panel parks in Lithuania and Estonia with total planned installed capacity of 1.75 MW, part of which has been already put into operation in March 2021.

-In 2019, the Group had 757,000 customers across the Baltics, including 35,000 outside of Latvia.
+In 2020, the Group had 744,000 customers across the Baltics, including almost 50,000 outside of Latvia.
 Of these, 95 per-cent were households and 5 per-cent were business customers.